Skip to content

 Tight or Overactive Pelvic Floor Muscles

-You will be seen by a specialist physiotherapist on the gynaecology ward following your surgery.
-They will provide guidance on:
+After your gynaecology surgery, you will be seen by a specialist pelvic health physiotherapist on the the ward.
+They will advise you on:

-• Getting up and moving safely after surgery
+• How to get up and move safely after surgery

-If you need physiotherapy after your surgery, speak with your consultant or GP, who can refer you to the GGC Pelvic Health Team.
+If you need ongoing physiotherapy after your surgery, your consultant or GP can refer you to the GGC Pelvic Health Team.

 After your prostate cancer diagnosis and the decision to have Robotic Assisted Removal of Prostate (RARP) surgery, your Urology consultant or clinical nurse specialist will inform the GGC Pelvic Health Team.

 You will be invited to attend a pre-surgery appointment at one of the NHS GGC hospitals.
 This may be offered individually or as part of a group session.
-The appointment aims to provide:
+The appointment aims to provide information on:

-• Education on pelvic floor muscle exercises to help manage likely urinary incontinence after surgery
+• Education on pelvic floor muscle exercises to help manage any urinary incontinence after surgery

-• Guidance to support your recovery and help you return to normal activity levels
+• Ways to support your recovery and gradually return to your usual activities

 Post-Surgery Follow-Up